Finspire13/Finspire13.github.io/_pages/about.md

 I am a Lecturer (Assistant Professor) at School of Physics, Mathematics and Computing, [The University of Western Australia](https://www.uwa.edu.au/schools/physics-mathematics-computing).
 I was a postdoctoral researcher in A/Prof Chang Xu's group at the School of Computer Science, The University of Sydney.
-I obtained a PhD degree from Peking University supervised by A/Prof Tingting Jiang and Prof Yizhou Wang.
+I obtained a PhD degree from Peking University.
-My research interests lie in computer vision, generative learning, human action understanding, and healthcare applications.
+My research interests lie in computer vision, generative learning, video understanding and generation, and healthcare applications.

 **I am actively looking for PhD/MPhil/Visiting students and research interns.
 If you are interested in working with me, please feel free to contact me.
 (UWA PhD Scholarship Application Due: International 31 August, Domestic 31 October, UWA-CSC PhD Application Due: 30 January.)**